AlmaX3/HuskyOS/README.md

 # Husky Operating System

 A hobby operating system that runs on x86-64.
-The main goal is to have a modern general purpose Operating System
+The main goal is to have a modern general purpose Operating System Feel free to contribute to the project, it will be appreciated!

 ### Goals
 #### Near Future